-"Young girls need empowering places to work, launchpads to spring off from.
-Women need fewer business owners and more business leaders: people invested into the personal and professional development of the human resources they utilize."
+In the small town of Coeur d'Alene, Delia and I see women, young and old, faced with dead ends.
+Dead end jobs, dead end relationships, dead-end thinking.
+What we need are more spaces for women to work, more launchpads to spring off from.
+Women need fewer business owners and more business leaders: people invested into the personal and professional development of human resources.

-While Idaho ranks 49th in the Best /Worst states for women's equality, over $3 million is spent annually towards the rescue and rehabilitation of disempowered women.
+Coeur d'Alene, Idaho is host to incredible views that expand the mind, spur the imagination and ignite big dreams, but without the right circle of influence, a woman's pathway to achieving her dream becomes steep and narrow, risking another dead end.
+Idaho ranks 49th in the Best /Worst states for women's equality, and over $3 million is spent annually towards the rescue and rehabilitation of disempowered women.
 The good news: Idaho is 18th in the nation for growth in the number of women owned businesses, which means women are on the rise to economic independence.
 Now, we need more space to pursue it.

-The Hive is a hub for connecting and empowering women in business, female entrepreneurs, students and local business owners invested in meeting the unique needs of North Idaho women.
-Half Coworking, half learning annex, The Hive will host workshops that support personal and professional development across a wide range of topics and industries.
+The Hive is a hub for connecting and empowering women in business, female entrepreneurs, students, and local business owners invested in meeting the unique needs of North Idaho women.
+Half Coworking, half learning annex, The Hive will host workshops that support personal and professional development across diverse industries.